-The Cherry AG Board of Management currently consists of three persons:
+The Cherry SE Board of Management currently consists of three persons

-- Rolf Unterberger, CEO

-- Bernd Wagner, CFO

-- Dr. Udo Streller, COO (since April 1, 2022)
+- Rolf Unterberger, CEO (from 2021 until December 31, 2022) - Oliver Kaltner, CEO (since January 1, 2023; appointed until December 31, 2025)) - Bernd Wagner, CFO (since 2021; appointed until June 30, 2025) - Dr. Udo Streller, COO (since April 1, 2022; appointed until March 30, 2025))

-The Supervisory Board is made up of seven persons:
+The Supervisory Board is made up of seven personsas of December 31, 2022:

-- Marcel Stolk, Chairman of the Supervisory Board - James Burns, Deputy Chairman of the Supervisory Board, Chairman of the Audit Committee - Joachim Coers, Member of the Personnel and Compensation Committee - Heather Faust, Chair of the Personnel and Compensation Committee, Member of the Audit Committee - Steven M. Greenberg, Chairman of the Nominating Committee - Tarig Osman, member of the Nominating Committee, member of the Personnel and Compensation Committee - Dino Sawaya, member of the Audit Committee, member of the Nomination Committee
+- Marcel Stolk, Chairman of the Supervisory Board - James Burns, Deputy Chairman of the Supervisory Board, Chairman of the Audit Committee - Joachim Coers, Member of the Personnel and Compensation Committe - Heather Faust, Chair of the Personnel and Compensation Committee, Member of the Audit Committee - Steven M. Greenberg, Chairman of the Nominating Committee - Tariq Osman, member of the Nominating Committee, member of the Personnel and Compensation Committee - Dino Sawaya, member of the Audit Committee, member of the Nomination Committee